ghimire-ashish/ghimire-ashish.github.io/_pages/about.md

   limit: 3
 ---

-I am a finance faculty member with research interests in corporate finance, corporate governance, executive labor markets, and capital markets.
+I am a finance faculty member at Texas Christian University.
+My academic interests center on corporate finance, corporate governance, executive labor markets, and capital markets, and I enjoy bringing real-world finance examples into the classroom.

-My research examines how firms, executives, boards, and financial markets interact, with a particular interest in managerial labor markets, corporate decision-making, and firm outcomes.

-This website provides information about my research, teaching, curriculum vitae, and contact details.

-## Research Interests

-- Corporate finance
-- Corporate governance
-- Executive labor markets
-- Capital markets

-## Current Work

-My current research focuses on questions related to executive turnover, career outcomes, corporate policies, and firm performance.

-## Contact

-The best way to reach me is by email.
+Outside of work, I enjoy watching sports, especially soccer, college football, and tennis.
+I also grew up playing cricket for much of my life and continue to enjoy staying active through tennis and pickleball.
+I enjoy spending time outdoors, hiking, exploring nature, and traveling whenever I can.